 More information on the High Cumnock wind farm proposals is available at the dedicated website – http://www.banksgroup.co.uk/high-cumnock/.

 Banks Renewables is part of the Banks Group (www.banksgroup.co.uk), a family firm founded in 1976, which now employs 420 people in the renewable energy, property and mining sectors.
 The company’s development with care approach underpins all its work, driving community consultation and environmental excellence.

-Award-winning public relations agency Holyrood Partnership provides expert PR support to Banks Renewables in Scotland, helping the company enjoy a positive media profile.
+Award-winning public relations agency Holyrood PR provides expert PR support to Banks Renewables in Scotland, helping the company enjoy a positive media profile.

 If your business or organisation could use help raising its profile on paper, online on air, please get in touch with us – we’d love to discuss what PR could achieve for you.

 Scott Douglas is the co-founder of the multi award-winning Holyrood PR, renowned public relations agency in Edinburgh, Scotland.

 As well as providing expert PR services in Scotland and the UK, the former journalist heads a team which offers a host of other professional media services.

 Those include crisis management PR, photography for business PR, affordable business video, social media campaigns and strategic content planning and delivery for businesses of all sizes.

 Comments Off on Start-up firm makes senior appointment as it prepares for bright future